trevorkafka/notes/content/Dot Products.md

 > \vec{\mathbf a} \cdot \vec{\mathbf b} = a_x b_x + a_y b_y + a_z b_z
 > $$

 Notice how elegantly this extends the two-dimensional formula into three dimensions.
-One of the big reasons why dot products have been established as their own object is due to the simplicity that is associated with their computation despite having nontrivial ties to the vectors from which they are computed from.
+One of the big reasons why dot products have been established as their own object is due to the simplicity that is associated with their computation despite having nontrivial tie to the original vectors still given by $\vec{\mathbf a} \cdot \vec{\mathbf b} = ab \cos \theta.$

 ## Practice Problem